diego-escalante/LD41-TheMadBulleteer/README.md

 </p>

 ## [Play the game here!](https://diego-escalante.itch.io/the-mad-bulleteer)
-This game was made in 48 hours for the Ludum Dare 41 jam.
+This game was made in 48 hours for the Ludum Dare 41 jam in April 2018.
 The theme of the jam was ""Combine 2 Incompatible Genres."
 It was made with Unity.

 ## Links
 * [The Mad Bulleteer on itch.io](https://diego-escalante.itch.io/the-mad-bulleteer): Play the game directly on your browser here.